asilvajunior/azure-case-studies/README.md

 # Code and materials from my case studies

 A repository to store and share the code and materials from the various case studies that I've done.
-The reason for documenting these cases so that others can take something from it and also hopefully enhance the resources.
+The reason for documenting these cases so that others can take something from it and also hopefully enhance their knowledge.

-This material is part of the audio visual content created on my YouTube channel: Unicast Cloud Training
+This material is part of the audio visual content created on my YouTube channel: [Unicast Cloud Training](https://www.youtube.com/channel/UCYpdjQbbkBQpDWI1rapkVUA)

 <div>
   <a href="https://www.linkedin.com/in/antoniocarlosjr" target="_blank"><img src="https://img.shields.io/badge/-LinkedIn-%230077B5?style=fflat&logo=linkedin&logoColor=white" target="_blank"></a>